Blog

 Focus on

-Ramat Gan’s β€˜Bourse’ business district, home and headquarters of Israel’s giant diamond complex.
+Ramat Gan’s β€˜Bourse’ business district, home and headquarters of Israel’s diamonds complex.

 With the dawn of the new Jewish Year,Β MID House of DiamondsΒ wishes all its friends a traditional β€œShana Tova.”
 This is a time of rebirth, and in that spirit we will tell the story of the creation of a diamond industry in the reborn Jewish state, which in so many ways reflects the history of Israel itself.